 One of the most important mutations involves the ability of the virus to infect a specific part of the body.
 And we know that mutations of this kind are possible.

 Avian and human influenza viruses use receptors called sialic acidspresent on the cell surface.
-Bird flu viruses, such as H5N1, exploit a version called sialic acid α2,3-linked, while human influenza viruses use sialic acid α2,6-linked (the predominant variant in the human upper respiratory tract).
+Avian flu viruses, such as H5N1, exploit a version called sialic acid α2,3-linked, while human influenza viruses use sialic acid α2,6-linked (the predominant variant in the human upper respiratory tract).

 To trigger human infection, H5N1 would have to mutate to use α2,6-linked sialic acid as a receptor.
 This is the cause for concern, as several studies have shown that one or two mutations in the viral genome may be sufficient for this step.

 Can we prevent bird flu, i.e. develop a preventative remedy?